simalexan/jarvis-workshop/2-app-repo/4-create-and-deploy-app/README.md

 - Create a method that's responsible for calling Serverless Application Repository API and creating a CloudFormation Change Set with the AppId

-- Create a method's responsible for executing the CloudFormationChange set, created by the previous method
+- Import and instantiate CloudFormation using the AWS-SDK and then create a method's responsible for executing the CloudFormationChange set, created by the previous method

 ## Read the Serverless App Repo SDK